dvdlvc/Theoretical-Statistics/README.md

 Teaching material (and more)

 In this repository you may find the R code to reproduce the statistical analysis of the network lawyers, as related to the set of slides having name "Network.pdf" and available on Moodle (at UNIGE).
-The analysis and the code are available in the html file [Lazega.html](https://www.dropbox.com/s/3x00l9kijwfavg4/Lazega.html?dl=0): dowload it and open it using your borwser.
+The analysis and the code are available in the html file Lazega.Rmd: dowload it and open it using your borwser.